ricardoalkain/k8s-scripts/README.md

     | -s <path>     | Solution file name.
 If omited the script needs to run in the solution folder.
     | -p <path>     | Project file path.
 If omited the script prompts the user for it.
     | -h <name>     | Helm project name.
 If omited the script prompts the user for it.
+    | -port <port>  | Port number of the external endpoint of the serivce.
+If omitted, uses value in hosting.json
     | -f            | Force the overwriting all files without confirmation.
     | -help         | Shows command line parameters documentation.
     | -debug        | Show the content of all modified/created files.
+    | -stable       | Disable experimental/unstable changes.

 ## Deployment